sbrice/disc-sprint-nyc-2018/README.md

 - Widen the pool of open-source contributors
 - Get familiar with JupyterLab
 - Contribute to JupyterLab
-- Involve more women and gender minorities in and open source
+- Involve more women and minorities in and open source
 - Build momentum for continued contribution

 ---